 Beacon has extensive experience in research into what makes new houses healthier and more efficient – and we’ve tested it in monitored demonstration homes.

-The first part of a wider investigation into thermal bridging in walls found that an average of 34% of the wall is timber framing.
-This is important because calculations for how much heat loss goes through walls assume less timber than our original Wall project found.
+An investigation into thermal bridging in walls found that an average of 34% of the wall is timber framing.
+This is important because calculations for how much heat loss goes through walls assume less timber than our Wall project found.

 The implications?
 More heat is escaping our walls than we think!